built-out/built-out/README.md

 ## Hi, I'm @owner

 I am a Muslim and I am interested in learning more about Islam.
 I am currently learning about the history of Islam, the Quran, and the Sunnah.
-I am also interested in learning about Islamic law and jurisprudence.
-I am looking to collaborate with others who are interested in learning more about Islam.
+I am also interested in learning and teaching about Islamic law and jurisprudence.
+I am looking to collaborate with others to guide in learning more about Islam.

 ## I'm interested in...